-Is Chicago safe to travel for families?
+Is Chicago Safe for Families?

-Chicago is a fantastic city for a family break.
+Downtown Chicago is a fantastic city for a family break.
 There is so much packed into Chi Town that you and your children will surely never get bored and have an awesome time.

 If you are going on a boat trip on Lake Michigan or any one of the Great Lakes, make sure that the boat in question has child-sized life jackets and safety equipment available.